 For many companies, a central base is still needed and it makes sense to create a design that is both functional and fun.
 In many offices, you can find beautifully appointed kitchens with coffee machines and if you have a spare five minutes, you could have a game of table football in the breakout area.
 Some offices even have integrated sleeping pods for the occasional nap.
 However, alongside these nice-to-haves you will also find practical workstations which allow the flow of communication and private meeting facilities in many difference guises from the traditional room to enclosed meeting pods.

 Accommodating four generations in a workplace could potentially be the cause of conflict, however in reality it is an opportunity to use each generations’ skills to share knowledge and experience.
-With regards to office design, the changes seen over the years have come an extraordinary distance.
+When looking back at our brief history of the workplace, it’s worth remembering that the changes seen over the years have come an extraordinary distance.
 Offices are now well thought out and provide a lot of the comforts you would have at home.
 In turn, it entices and motivates employees regardless of which generation they belong to.